-Gunman Kills 3, Wounds Others In French Supermarket Before Being Killed By Police
+Gunman Kills 3, Takes Hostages in Southern France Before Being Killed By Police

 Reuters reports that Mayor Eric Menassi told LCI TV that the man had entered the grocery yelling, "Allahu Akbar, I'll kill you all."

-The attack may be linked to an earlier incident in the nearby city of Carcassonne.
+The attack may be linked to an earlier incident in Carcassonne.
 Prime Minister Édouard Philippe said that the suspect earlier fired at police officers on Friday morning, The New York Times reports.
 The officers were returning from jogging and were wearing athletic clothing with police insignia, the AP reports.
 One of the officers was shot in the shoulder but the injury is not life-threatening, a police spokesman told the news service.

 Speaking at a press conference during an EU Summit in Brussels, French President Emmanuel Macron said that the incident appears to be a terror attack, after "what was first an attack against police officers."

-Interior Minister Gérard Collomb identified the suspect as 26-year-old Redouane Lakdim, describing him as a petty criminal from Carcassonne, according to the AP and Reuters.
-Collomb said the suspect acted alone.
+Interior Minister Gérard Collomb identified the suspect as 26-year-old Redouane Lakdim, describing him as a petty criminal from Carcassonne.
+Collomb said the suspect had radicalized and was under police surveillance, according to the AP.

 "Collomb said Lakdim in the standoff requested the release of the sole surviving assailant of Nov.
 13, 2015, attacks in Paris that left 130 people dead," the AP reports.